-The Vice Provost and Dean for Student Affairs (or designee) will determine the composition of the College Hearing Board.
+The Executive Student Affairs Officer and Dean for Student Affairs (or designee) will determine the composition of the College Hearing Board.
 The Board is generally comprised of three (3) voting members of the College's faculty/staff and/or student body who have been appointed by the Provost and Executive Vice President and who have received annual training relative to the student conduct process, federal/state laws, the neurobiology of trauma, trauma-informed questioning, definitions of sexual assault, dating/domestic violence, and stalking, credibility assessment, deliberation and rationale development.

-A Chairperson, who is appointed by the Vice Provost and Dean for Student Affairs in consultation with the Provost and Executive Vice President, will preside at each meeting of the Board.
+A Chairperson, who is appointed by the Executive Student Affairs Officer nd Dean for Student Affairs in consultation with the Provost and Executive Vice President, will preside at each meeting of the Board.
 The Board will not include individuals with a conflict of interest based on Board member disclosure and consent of the respective parties.
-Also present is the Coordinator of Student Conduct (or designee) as Board Advisor to ensure that all College policies and processes are followed.
+Also present is the Coordinator of Student Conduct (or designee) as Board Advisor to ensure that allCollege policies and processes are followed.
 The Board Advisor does not participate in any of the Board's deliberations.